What We Heard and Actions We Are Taking

 This means that when ākonga are identified as being ready for assessment they are more likely to achieve.
 The evaluation suggests that strengthening understanding of readiness indicators would support teachers to make decisions about the best time to assess ākonga.
 Understanding readiness can also help to inform teaching and learning approaches for individual ākonga.

-We acknowledge the e-asTTle items for te reo matatini me te pāngarau are not fit for purpose – other readiness tools, or teaching and learning resources such as Te Marautanga o Aotearoa and He Manu Tuhituhi can continue to be used for those standards.
+We acknowledge the e-asTTle items for te reo matatini me te pāngarau are less culturally responsive than other readiness tools.
+Teaching and learning resources such as Te Marautanga o Aotearoa and He Manu Tuhituhi can continue to be used to help determine ākonga readiness for these standards.

 [ Heading ]